siraben/website/_posts/2022-03-01-tree-sitter.md

 ## A tree-sitter grammar for Imp
 [Imp](https://softwarefoundations.cis.upenn.edu/lf-current/Imp.html)
-is a simple imperative language often used as an illustrative example in PL theory.
+is a simple imperative language often used as an illustrative example in programming language theory.
 It has arithmetic expressions, boolean expressions and different kinds of statements including sequencing, conditionals and while loops.

 Here's an Imp program that computes the factorial of `x` and places the result in `y`.